k4roshi/JVSy/README.md

 When built, connect the usb cable that comes from your sega i/o board to the usb port you just soldered, while you connect the teensy to your pc with the standard usb port.
 If flashed correctly it will be recognized as a joystick hid device.

 ##Buttons setup
-Controls for both player one and to report as a single HID device.
+Controls for both player one and two and report as a single HID device.

-Joystick 1 is mapped to X and Y axes
+- Joystick 1 is mapped to X and Y axes.
-Joystick 2 is mapped to Z and Za axes
+- Joystick 2 is mapped to Z and Za axes
-Buttons are mapped to corresponding joystick button
+- Buttons are mapped to the corresponding joystick button

-P1 and P2 start are mapped to keyboard '1' and '2'
+- P1 and P2 start are mapped to keyboard '1' and '2'

 P1 start acts as shift button, when pressed simultaneously these keys are pressed instead of the default buttons: